tum-esi/common-coding-conventions/chapter/1_architecture.md

 operations on the open heart are dangerous.
 Therefore, larger modules should protect the model from

+* direct input by having a controller that preprocesses requests
+* direct output by having one or more views that provide different output formats

 External modules can access the controller (if they want to change the model's state) or access the views (if they want to know the model's state).
 See